 We are a safety critical company which means we are committed to the safety of our staff, contractors, passengers and visitors.
 We believe everyone has the right to get home safe every day – you can read more about our safety vision here.
-We take safety seriously and as you want to work within or on our property, we expect you to do so too.
+We take safety seriously and if you want to work on our property, we expect you to do so too.

 In other words, it needs to tell us in detail what your intended activities are, where and when on our property they are to take place, and with what equipment.
 You need to identify what the hazards are, who is at risk and why.
 Following this you need to tell us how you are going to reduce the risk and how you will continue to monitor this throughout your filming, and who will be responsible for the monitoring.